bendahl/uinput/README.md

 2020-11-15: Release v1.4.0 introduces a new Move(x, y) function to the mouse device along with a little cleanup and additional tests.
 Thanks robpre and MetalBlueberry for your valuable input!

+2021-03-25: Release v1.4.1 fixes a keyboard issue that may affect android systems.
+See issue #24 for details.

 TODO
 ----
 The current API can be considered stable and the overall functionality (as originally envisioned) is complete.